TheButterflySDK/Android/README.md

 ### How?
 You can easily verify your API key 🔑 by simply running the SDK in **DEBUG mode** and start a chat with Betty 💬.

-This will cause our servers to skip the part of sending reports to real live support centers, they will only verify the API key.
-Eventually you'll get success / failure result.

 ### Enjoy and good luck ❤️